GMP clearance Sponsor Information Dashboard (SID)

 NS API: non-sterile active pharmaceutical ingredient applications

-Figure 4 shows a bar graph detailing percentages of Good Manufacturing Practice (GMP) clearance compliance verification applications completed within specified TGA working days.
+Figure 4 shows a bar graph detailing percentages of Good Manufacturing Practice (GMP) clearance compliance verification applications completed within specified TGA working days during the past two years.

 The vertical axis represents the compliance verification application streams.